Chicken Savoy Recipe a Quick and Flavorful Italian Dinner

 • Heat the remaining olive oil in a heavy skillet over medium to high heat.
 Pat the chicken pieces dry with a paper towel and sprinkle with sea salt and pepper.
 Once the pan is hot, add the chicken breasts and cook until the underside starts to turn golden brown (about 3-5 minutes).

-• Flip the chicken breasts over, and spread the herb/garlic mixture over the chicken.
+• Flip the chicken breasts over, and spread the herb/garlic mixture over the cooked sides of chicken.

 • Place the skillet into a preheated oven and bake at 400 degrees f. for 10 to 12 minutes until the internal temperature reaches 165 degrees f.